My authored CTF challenges sources and official writeups

 });

-We are defining using Object.defineProperty on an arbitrary user-controlled object obj, a custom getter for the css such that it will return the safeCss string value on the first call (i.e. during validation), and the evilCss string value on the second call (i.e. when the background script will read the property to forward it to insertCSS API).
+We define on our evt.data object a custom getter for the css property, such that it will return the safeCss string value on the first call (i.e. during validation), and the evilCss string value on the second call (i.e. when the background script will read the property to forward it to insertCSS API).

 We can apply the same idea to all other properties and effectively make the content script checks useless.